KostasValeckas/BigfootSightings/readme.md

 Authors: Andreas Hove Rising | fbr426, Victor Lynge Skogø | pld452,  Kostas Valeckas | cpf125

-This reposutory is a student project for the course 'Databases and Informations Systems' (DIS) at DIKU, University of Copenhagen, 2024.
+This repository is a student project for the course 'Databases and Informations Systems' (DIS) at DIKU, University of Copenhagen, 2024.

-This repository uses code from the DIS project 'GreenGroceries' as a template:
+This repository uses code from the DIS project 'GreenGroceries' as a template (link only available for course participants):

 https://absalon.ku.dk/courses/72770/files/8290765?module_item_id=2330375

 ## Initialization ✔